Roout/chat/README.md

 **Cons:**

-- There advantage of the multiply threads almost gone.
+- The advantage of the multiply threads almost gone.
 With such design only `async_read` operation can be run parallel with `async_write` operation but their complection handlers can't!
 It's because there will be data race around `std::ostream` object if 2 completion handlers will be executed in one time.
 To sum up, all handlers are forced to go through one `boost::asio::strand`.

-- Also I wish that there Session or Client Write() function can be called from several threads at one point of time and if the writing is going on it will just push to buffer text to be sent immediately **without queuing and going through strand one-by-one**.
+- Also I wish that there `Session` or `Client` `Write()` function can be called from several threads at one point of time and if the writing is going on it will just push to buffer text to be sent immediately **without queuing and going through strand one-by-one**.

--  I think I need at least to use other strand for reading operation as it can be used concurrently with writing operation.
+-  I think I need at least to use other `strand` for reading operation as it can be used concurrently with writing operation.
 And may be `mutex` around `std::cout`.

 **Pros**

 - Very easy to implement.

 # TODO #2
-- [ ] remove server pointer from the session (will be achieved when I define communication protocol: request(client)-reply(server) and message structure).
+- [ ] can I remove server pointer from the session?
 - [x] reorganize work with buffers.

 # TODO #3
 - [ ] make copy of the project and apply cooroutings!

 # Expected result
-- [ ] simple protocol & parser for text messages
+- [x] simple protocol & parser for text messages
-    - [ ] define message structure
+    - [x] define message structure
-    - [ ] define parser
+    - [x] define parser
 - [ ] one chatroom with several users
     - [ ] it will broadcast if somebody joined
     - [ ] it will broadcast if somebody leave
     - [ ] timeouts with timers for the server to avoid server's abuse
     - [ ] force to choose username
     - [ ] add login/logout
-    - [ ] fix sequrity issues (ssl?)
+    - [ ] fix sequrity issues (ssl?); encryption?
-    - [ ] encryption?
 - [ ] support multithreading for server as there will be several clients who can write/read to/from 'chatroom'
 - [ ] implement some simple GUI for the clients
 - [ ] one client written on LUA